ananthakumaran/paisa/docs/src/tutorial.md

 INFO Listening on 7500
 ```

-You can then go to [http://localhost:7500](http://localhost:7500) to view more details
+You can then go to [http://localhost:7500](http://localhost:7500) to view more
+details.
+The update command loads all the transactions from journal
+file and fetch the latest price of all the commodities.
+Whenever you
+make any changes to the journal file, you need to run the update
+command.
+The serve command starts a local server and provides the
+WebGUI.